NoobToolzz/NoobToolzz/README.md

 - 🌱 I’m currently learning **JavaScript**

-- 👨‍💻 All of my projects are available at [Website Soon!
-(Will be using template sorry)](Website Soon!
-(Will be using template sorry))
+- 👨‍💻 All of my projects are available at Website soon (will be using template)

 - 💬 Ask me about **Python, Lua**